tkristner/CG_SCALE/README.md

 This is my CG scale based on Sparkfun hardware.

+The scale is totally dismountable.
+Arms are sliding to allow different fuselage width.
+Pads fits in the top holes and allow for multiple wing root size.
+LiPo battery allow mobility.

 Please bear with me if there are any mistakes.
 Do not hesitate to make pull requests.